-Tourism Minister Avraham Hirchson has shunned US evangelical leader Pat Robertson shortly before the two were to sign a major funding deal for the Galilee Christian Heritage Center after Robertson suggested that Prime Minister Ariel Sharon's stroke was a punishment from God for the Gaza withdrawal, The Jerusalem Post has learned.
+Tourism Minister Avraham Hirchson has shunned US evangelical leader Pat Robertson shortly before the two were to sign a major funding deal for the Galilee Christian Heritage Center after Robertson suggested that Prime Minister Ariel Sharon's stroke was a punishment from God for the Gaza Strip withdrawal, The Jerusalem Post has learned.
 "The minister has very strong views on this and cannot accept what was said," Tourism Ministry spokesman Ido Hartuv said.
 "We reconsidered the deal and realized that we cannot sign with Robertson or anyone who supports his views."
 Hartuv stressed that this was an attack on Robertson and his comments rather than a rejection of the evangelical community as a whole, which has become a target group for Israeli tourism in 2006.
-Robertson lost favor with the ministry when he said on his popular 700 Club TV show that "God considers the land to be hisâ€¦ For any prime minister of Israel who decides he is going to carve it up and give it away he says, 'No this is mine.'"
-The charismatic broadcaster led a group of evangelical Christians who have agreed to raise over $50 million to build the Heritage Center on a 14 hectare plot of land on the shores of the Sea of Galilee.
-Hirchson, who has been a close ally of Sharon through the disengagement period and was amongst the first Likud members to defect with the Prime Minister to form Kadima, was scheduled to sign the agreement with Robertson committing the government to provide the land and infrastructure for the project and the evangelicals to the funding.
+Robertson lost favor with the ministry when he said on his popular 700 Club TV show that "God considers the land to be hisâ€¦ For any prime minister of Israel who decides he is going to carve it up and give it away he says, 'No, this is mine.'"
+The charismatic broadcaster led a group of evangelical Christians who have agreed to raise more than $50 million to build the Heritage Center on a 14-dunam plot of land on the shores of the Sea of Galilee.
+Hirchson, who has been a close ally of Sharon throughout the disengagement period and was among the first Likud members to defect with him to form Kadima, was scheduled to sign the agreement with Robertson committing the government to provide the land and infrastructure for the project and the evangelicals the funding.
 While Hirchson pulled the plug on Robertson, the project is going ahead as planned and looking for alternative avenues of finance.
 "Many people are enthusiastic about the project," said Uri Dagul, who voluntarily heads the steering committee overseeing the project.
 "We initiated the project before Robertson was on board, and we will continue without him."
 Dagul did not dismiss the possibility of working with Robertson if the evangelist issued an appropriate apology.
 A spokesman for Robertson could not be reached in time for this report.
-A statement to the outcry following his comments posted on his Website Thursday fell short of issuing an apology, attempting to further explain his stance.
-The Government presented its plans for the heritage center and Biblical garden in May saying it expects the center to bring an additional 750,000 visitors to Israel annually.
-Still in the preliminary stages, Dagul said that the allocation of land is expected to be complete within the next six weeks, after which an non profit organization needs to be registered before it gets the go ahead.
-Dagul predicted that building will start in 2007 and that it would take three to four years to complete.
+A reaction to the outcry following his comments posted on his Web site Thursday fell short of issuing an apology, attempting to further explain his stance.
+The government presented its plans for the heritage center and biblical garden in May saying it expected the center to bring an additional 750,000 visitors to the country annually.
+Dagul said that the allocation of land was expected to be complete within the next six weeks, after which a nonprofit organization needed to be registered before it got the go ahead.
+Dagul predicted that construction would start in 2007 and that it would take three to four years to complete.